 Owner, Director, Instructor, Choreographer

-Christine Rossiello is the proud Owner and Director of Heartbeat Dance Center and has been teaching children the art of dance for over 10 years.
+Christine Stevens is the proud Owner and Director of Heartbeat Dance Center and has been teaching children the art of dance for over 15 years.
 Christine is always eager to share her love for dance and the performing arts in a positive atmosphere and strives to teach her students integrity, work ethic, dedication and an overall love of learning.

-A native of New Jersey, Christine began dancing at the age of two studying ballet, tap, jazz, pointe, modern, contemporary, acrobatics, hip hop, and performing on the competitive level studying under many industry renowned professionals such as Dawn LaViola-Schaub, Yuliya Akopyan, Chris Lee, Mary-Kate Felber, KC Castellano, Alicia Monaco, Bill Larson, Amber Perkins, and many more at her home studio.
+A native of New Jersey, Christine studied from a young age ballet, tap, jazz, pointe, modern, contemporary, acrobatics, hip hop, and performed on the competitive level studying under many industry renowned professionals such as Dawn LaViola-Schaub, Yuliya Akopyan, Chris Lee, Mary-Kate Felber, KC Castellano, Alicia Monaco, Bill Larson, Amber Perkins, and many more at her home studio.
 Christine has her Bachelor of Arts degree in Psychology with minors in Dance and Education from Bucknell University where she was the recipient of the prestigious Arts Merit Scholarship in Dance.
 By audition, she was a member of the Bucknell Dance Company performing works by José Limón, Cathy Young, Michael Foley, Dustyn Martincich, Er-Dong Hu, Kelly Knox, and was selected to choreograph for both the Dance Showcase and Bucknell Dance Company.

 A graduate from Broadway Dance Center’s Summer Intern Program, Christine studied with its world-renowned faculty in all styles of dance with a concentration in tap under the mentorship of Jared Grimes and extensive training with Sheila Barker and Natalya Stavro.
 She is shown dancing in Telihana’s Music Video “All Night” and the Step Up 3D Video Promotion produced by Walt Disney Studio Motion Pictures directed by Derek Mitchell.
 She has studied on scholarship at the American Dance Festival’s Six Week School, worked behind the scenes at the coveted summer PULSE event, and participated in the American College Dance Festival.

 Christine continues to further her education and professional development to bring the best to her students.
 She received her graduate diploma from the Dance Masters of America, Inc. Teacher Training School for certification in all four genres: Ballet, Tap, Jazz, and Modern.
-She also more recently achieved teaching certification through Acrobatic Arts and continues to attend workshops, seminars, and training programs in commitment to growing as a dancer, educator, and choreographer to bring the very best to her students and staff.
+She also more recently achieved teaching certification through Acrobatic Arts and continues to attend teaching workshops, seminars, and training programs in commitment to growing as a dancer, educator, and choreographer to bring the very best to her students and staff.

 As an instructor and choreographer, Christine has worked with students at numerous dance studios, schools, and workshops throughout the tri-state area teaching and choreographing dance for all ages, dance styles, and levels in addition to sharing her talents by choreographing high school musicals including Shrek, Anything Goes, Dirty Rotten Scoundrels, and The Drowsy Chaperone.
 She is the recipient of numerous choreography awards in various styles of dance, and has led her students to numerous prestigious wins including first place overall awards, invitations to the World Dance Championships, highest scoring dance routine at Nationals, among many other forms of special recognition.
 She most recently was invited to return to her alma mater, Bucknell University, to choreograph for their dance program.